 First, remove all the screws that fix the bottom cover.
 There is a screw covered with MSI’s fragile sticker.
-If it is damaged, you will lose the warranty, so I recommend you not to upgrade the memory and SSD by yourself during the warranty period.
+If it is damaged, you will lose the warranty, so I recommend you not upgrade the memory and SSD yourself during the warranty period.

 This is Kingston 512GB M.2 SSD and supports NVMe protocol.